poonkundransrinivasan/maskServer/README.md

 - Add a single `requirements.txt` at the repository root.
 - Add a small example client that connects to the mask detection socket and sends frames (for local testing).

-## License

-This repository does not include an explicit license file.
-Add `LICENSE` to the repo if you want to make the terms explicit.
-For academic/demo projects, consider MIT or Apache-2.0.

 ## Contact / Notes

 If you want help getting either module running, share the error output and I can help update paths or create helper scripts (for example: a small test client that sends frames to `ServerPyCharm.py` and a consolidated `requirements.txt`).